Lucy Gordon (actress): Death

-On 20 May 2009, Gordon was found hanging in the Paris flat she shared with cinematographer Jérôme Alméras, just two days short of her 29th birthday.
+On 20 May 2009, Gordon was found hanging by an electrical wire in the Paris flat she shared with her partner, just 2 days shy of her 29th birthday.
 A French police official said she appeared to have committed suicide by hanging.
 She left two suicide notes, one detailing her last wishes regarding her estate, the other a letter for her parents.

-She is buried at Brompton Cemetery, England.